1999 Victorian state election: Frankston East and rural independents

 Initial counting had the Coalition on 43 seats in the 88-seat chamber, Labor on 41 (including winning the seat of Geelong by just 16 votes), and the independents on three.
 Frankston East remained vacant pending the results of the 16 October supplementary election.
 As McLellan died on the day of the general election, voters in Frankston East had already cast votes before learning of McLellan's death.
 As McLellan died while the campaign was underway, the Victorian constitution required a supplementary election in the seat.

 Regardless of who won in Frankston East, neither the Coalition nor Labor could form a government without the support of the independents, leaving them in a position to effectively choose the next premier.

-The independents, Russell Savage, Craig Ingram and Susan Davies, adopted a united stand and released a charter of their demands which the parties would need to accept to further negotiate.
-Labor accepted all of them while the Coalition accepted all but two, saying that the Upper House should only be reformed after a referendum and rejecting outright an enquiry into the effects of privatisation.
-The independents announced that they would announce their decision after the supplementary election in Frankston East, which was to be held on 16 October and now assumed a crucial role.

-On 16 October, the Frankston East supplementary by-election resulted in a 7.71% swing to Labor, with its candidate Matt Viney winning 54.60% of the two-party preferred vote, putting Labor on 42 seats.
+On 16 October, the supplementary election resulted in a 7.71% swing to Labor, with its candidate Matt Viney winning 54.60% of the two-party preferred vote, putting Labor on 42 seats.
 The votes that were cast in Frankston East on the day of the election and McLellan's death had been destroyed without being counted.
 It is therefore unknown whether Frankston East voters had voted differently in the supplementary election than the way they voted at the general election.

 The next morning, Labor and the Independents signed an agreement which became public the following day.
 Although this allowed Labor to form government by one seat, Kennett's supporters urged the Coalition to force a last-ditch confidence vote on the floor of the Assembly.
 They believed that Savage, Davies and Ingram would be forced to publicly support Kennett.
-In truth, Savage and Davies felt that Kennett had given them short shrift during the previous term, and would not have even considered supporting any government led by Kennett.
+In truth, Savage and Davies felt that Kennett had been dismissive during the previous term, and would not have even considered supporting any government led by Kennett.
 However, with the Liberals divided on Kennett's future role, Kennett resigned as premier and retired from politics.